woocommerce/woocommerce/readme.txt

 * Tweak - Removed shortcode wrappers/cache for main pages since they are only ever called once per page load
 * Fix - Product cat sortable when item cannot be moved.
 * Fix - Do not show the Additional Information tab on product single page if contents are hidden or not existing.
+* Fix - nofollow add to cart links to prevent indexing
 * Localization - Canada post code locale
 * Localization - RMB paypal
 * Localization - Bundled translation updates